CV.pdf

 Consultant

-Through the American Institutes for Research (AIR) we are working to improve the measurement of socioeconomic status in the National Assessments of Educational Progress project (NAEP).
+American Institutes for Research (AIR), Washington, DC USA.
+On behalf of the National Center for Education Statistics (NCES), I continue to work on improving the measurement of socioeconomic status in the National Assessment of Educational Progress (NAEP).

 REFERENCES